 How Much Does It Cost To Repair a Garage Door?

 The cost of quality garage door repair varies, depending on the problem you’re dealing with.
 The average price for a broken spring is around $150 to $200, while it can be as much as $500 or more if something else goes wrong.
 A new opener costs at least $100 to install and could go up by an additional $50 each time you replace your garage door sections.
 Ultimately, this will all come down to the type of service provider you’re contracting.

 Professional Garage Door Solutions!

 Legacy Garage Doors has a solution for every garage door restoration need.
 Our trained technicians can accurately diagnose and fix any garage door system failures, including broken springs, faulty wiring, or a malfunctioning opener.
-Give us a call when you’re looking for a garage door company in Boise!
+Give us a call when you’re looking for a garage door company!